raid-guild/indexed/docs/everest-doc.md

 ## Chain Name: Everest

-## Type: Hybrid
+## Type:

+Hybrid Solution

 ## Tx Cost

-0 (because in Clique PoA only signature are used: eip225)
+0 gwei (because in Clique PoA only signature are used: eip225)

 ## Finality